-What's the most difficult thing to learn about organ playing? ...
+What's "the most difficult thing about organ playing" ...?

-Personal bias can play a big part in answering this question, depending upon whom you ask; for as many people as you line up, you're going to get just as many different answers depending upon how much difficulty they may have personally encountered with it in the beginning.
+"What's the most difficult thing about learning to play the organ?" is a separate question, one which personal bias can play a big part in answering depending upon who supplies the answer; for as many people as can be lined up, one will get just as many different answers depending upon how much difficulty they may have personally encountered with it in the beginning.

 Someone might insist, hands down, that it's the touch.